 The Church Council has, for more than ten years, been working on a project to refurbish the interior of Holy Trinity Church, Rayleigh to prepare it to be able to serve our community better for the future.
 In this, we shall be building on the work of many generations over the past 640 years, during which a church has stood in the centre of our market town.
 In the Past thirty years we have successfully restored the historic Tudor South Porch to the grade II* listed church (£40,000); created a highly successful Parish Centre to the north (£350,000) and more recently restored the exterior of the ancient church (£357,000).
 The last significant internal refurbishment was in 1912.

-We have completed the statutory consultations for the refurbishment and now have agreement in principle to carry out a range of improvements, including very welcome encouragement from the Church Buildings Council and we are seeking final Faculty (planning) approval.
+We have completed the statutory consultations for the refurbishment and now have agreement to carry out a range of improvements, including very welcome encouragement from the Church Buildings Council and have obtained final Faculty (planning) approval.
+Universal Stone (our main contractor) has now started.
 We have an architect, quantity surveyor and consulting engineers who are supporting us.
 Key elements are the replacement of the electrical system and lighting, which is many years out of date (from 1935); replacement of the heating system, which is inefficient and unreliable; and re-decoration because the church appears dingy and unwelcoming, with some of the paint peeling off.